Published By Janet Gershen-Siegel at November 20, 2017

 If you are unfamiliar with the terminology, the brief version is that PAYDEX is for businesses what FICO is for individuals.
 Store credit cards will supply you from the start an added bonus.
 They will diminish your individual accountability for your company debt.

 Ask the bank again to take off the personal guarantee clause.
 Or make an application for new small business credit cards without a personal guarantee, once you have attained an 80 PAYDEX score under these conditions.
 Your chance to get such credit cards will increase tremendously.

 You can as an alternative apply directly for those very few business credit cards with no personal guarantees.
 For example you can select Sam’s Club® Business MasterCard® or the Bremer Bank Visa® Signature Business Company Card.

-With patience and in time, you can obtain a business credit card from a financial institution without any personal guarantee.
-All you need to have is what the financial institutions ask: a dependable business bringing in consistent earnings, with a healthy cash flow.
+With patience and in time, you can get a business credit card from a financial institution without any personal guarantees.
+All you need to have is what the financial institutions ask.
+And that is a dependable business bringing in consistent earnings, with a healthy cash flow.

 If you are as passionate about this as we are, please help us spread the word about getting business credit with no personal guarantees.